zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-initialize-env/essbase-initialize-env.md

     ![](./images/ess-environment4.png " ")

-5. Your services should be started and wait for the confirmation on start of servers.
+5. Your services should be started.
+Wait for the confirmation.

     ![](./images/ess-environment5.png " ")